dreamineering/business-administration/docs/insights/README.md

 # Insights

-Action Dashboards drive users to take most valuable action at the moment of need, enabling the completion of complex processes without prior business experience.
-Analytical dashboards should [tell a story](http://kpilibrary.com/topics/what-makes-for-a-compelling-metrics-story) such as _This is how we add enjoyment to living_ for your customers

 1. [Expectations](./expectations)
 2. [Action lists](./actions)
 3. [Analysis charts](./analysis)

 > Dashboards that drive decisions!

-## Objectives
+## Action Dashboard

+Action Dashboards drive users to take most valuable action at the moment of need, enabling the completion of complex processes without prior business experience.

+Lack of [focus](https://drt.fm/cal-newport) is the enemy of [productivity](https://www.ted.com/talks/mihaly_csikszentmihalyi_on_flow).
+Objective of the action dashboard is to...

 - Close operational gaps
 - Use targets drive action or decision alerts
 - Report success and failure
 - Identify opportunities for growth

-> Who had a bad week?<br>How does next week look?<br>How can they be helped?
+> Who had a bad week?<br>How can they be helped?

-## Action Dashboard

-Insights driven by GPM providing intelligent alerts / lists of actions to drive practice to reduce waste

-### Headlines

-By central pillar of business, which metric best sums up whether a Vendor, Site or Clinician has had a **Good Week or Month**

-### Action Lists
+### Rules

-Worst first, plug the gaps by completing the jobs to take proactive approach that prevent bad KPI results from occuring.

-The enemies of [productivity](https://www.ted.com/talks/mihaly_csikszentmihalyi_on_flow) are [context switching](https://drt.fm/cal-newport) and analysis paralysis, look at charts are for trends, smart action list provide clear signal where immediate actions or decisions have established value path.

-In other words make sure you [keep the house clean](https://rework.fm/spark-joy-with-dhh/) before analysing performance.

-- Worst first
+- Show worst results first
-- If results are not bad don't show them
+- If results are OK don't show them

 ## Analysis Dashboards

-Where a business administrator cam make analysis of forecast budget for growth versus trend of actual results and then alter Vision, Strategy or Tactics accordingly.
+Analytical dashboards are subjective but should help to [tell a story](http://kpilibrary.com/topics/what-makes-for-a-compelling-metrics-story) whether results are aligned with strategic expectations.
+Must first have solid forecast and related plan.

 Fundamental questions